 Mary Davis has lived in the Cleveland area for over 30 years.
 She has been involved in Early Childhood for over 25 years.
 Early childhood education is her passion.
 As Academy Director, her goal is to always create an environment that feels like home and where education is of the highest quality and available to all children who join Brightside Academy Ohio – Ridge Road.

-Mary enjoys all types of physical activities and actively promotes healthy food choices and living daily.
+Mary enjoys all types of physical activities and actively promotes healthy food choices in daily living.

 Katherine can be reached at email@example.com